tdesm001/chat-server/README.md

 `auth` callback error constants:

 - `"INTERNAL_ERROR"`: There was a problem talking to Moneypot's API.
 - There are no other possible errors.
 If you don't send an `app_id`, then you'll get a `client_error` event and you need to fix your client.
-If you send an invalid `token_hash`, then you simply get the auth payload back without a user key.
+If you send an invalid `hashed_token`, then you simply get the auth payload back without a user key.

 ## Events to listen for